Table of Contents

 San Pedro Square is considered downtown San Jose’s “Restaurant Row” featuring bars and restaurants like Britannia Arms and the Old Spaghetti Factory to name some of the many businesses in San Pedro Square.
 San Pedro Square is home to the Theater On San Pedro Square and the Hotel De Anza.

 San Pedro Square is two short blocks west of VTA’s Santa Clara Street light rail station.
 In addition, the 22, 68, 500 Rapid, 522 Rapid, and Highway 17 Express bus lines stop nearby on Santa Clara & Almaden Ave. and Santa Clara & Market Street.

-NOTE: the Highway 17 Express bus does not serve San Pedro Square on weekends or holidays.
+NOTE: the Highway 17 Express bus does not serve the San Pedro Square area on weekends or holidays.
 At San Jose Diridon Station, transfer to an Eastridge-bound 22 bus, a Berryessa-bound 500 Rapid bus, or a Gilroy-bound 68 bus and get off at Santa Clara and Almaden Ave.
 Walk across the street from where you got off the bus and you are at San Pedro Square.

 San Jose City Hall and Downtown Food Hall

 Located at 200 E. Santa Clara Street, San Jose City Hall is where decisions affecting the quality of life in San Jose are made.
 It is also the main headquarters for city services like building code enforcement and family services.
 This is detailed in the map below:

 San Jose State University

 San Jose State University’s main campus boundaries are E. San Fernando Street, S. 4th Street, E. San Salvador Street, and S. 10th Street.
 This is detailed in the map below:

 The Associated Students program at San Jose State University maintains its own guide of public transit service to and from the downtown campus.
 Check out their transit guide for getting to San Jose State University main campus from anywhere in San Jose or Silicon Valley.

 San Jose Museum of Art